 Where possible, work under executed awards should continue as usual.
 Any formal changes to awards will be issued as an amendment from the agency and reviewed for execution through the Office of Sponsored Programs and Research Services.

-Changes to research compliance requirements for existing awards are anticipated.
+There may be changes to research compliance requirements for existing awards.
 These changes may be implemented at the sponsor level or on a project-by-project basis via an amendment.
-Swift compliance is critical, as failure to comply may put funding at risk a PI or PD should immediately contact the OSPRS.
+Swift compliance is critical, as failure to comply may put funding at risk.
+A PI or PD should immediately contact Erik Fagrelius, Director, Office of Sponsored Programs & Research Services, at efagrelius@roosevelt.edu.

 Award reporting requirements may also change.
 These updates could be sponsor-wide or applied to individual projects through amendments.
 Timely adherence to any new reporting requirements is essential to maintaining funding.